FRRouting/frr/doc/user/routemap.rst

    This is a BGP specific match command.
 Matches the specified `ipv6_addr`.

+.. clicmd:: match ipv6 next-hop prefix-list PREFIX_LIST

+   Match the next-hop according to the given prefix-list.

 .. clicmd:: match as-path AS_PATH

    Matches the specified `as_path`.